Skip to content

 assert action is not None

-control_term = control @ action
+control_term = control_matrix @ action

-sensor_is_fixed = model.observation is None or model.observation.is_fixed
+model.observation_model is None or model.observation_model.is_fixed

-process_is_fixed = model.process_noise is None or model.process_noise.is_fixed
+model.dynamics_noise_model is None or model.dynamics_noise_model.is_fixed

 # μ⁻ is needed only to linearize a state-dependent sensor and/or process